-Or, if you’re looking for long-term preservation for your chicken broth, pop all of it into an airtight bag, and place it into the freezer.
+Or, if you’re looking for long-term preservation for your chicken broth, pop all of it into an airtight bag, and place it in the freezer.

-This will allow your chicken broth to last about 6 months without losing any of its complex flavors.
+This will allow your chicken broth to last about six months without losing any of its complex flavors.

 How To Use Leftover Chicken Broth

 Unsurprisingly, there’s a lot you can do with your leftover chicken broth.
 These are a few of the many ways you can use up the remaining half a can of chicken broth: